hbz/laser3/documentation/grails2/FOMANTIC-UI.md

 # Read this before you deal with Fomantic UI Build

-- change one file back after installing Fomantic UI Fomantic UI from the scratch
+- do not install Fomantic UI from the scratch because we have some core changes
+    - in files/frontend/semantic/src/definitions/modules/dropdown.js because WCAG stuff
-    - in files/frontend/semantic/tasks/build.js we have some core changes because 2 themes
+    - in files/frontend/semantic/tasks/build.js because 2 themes

 ---
-# Intall all the dependencies on your pc
+# Use the frontend build process but leave the Fomantic UI installation out of the picture

-## Install nodejs on Linux
+## install nodejs on Linux

     sudo apt-get install --yes nodejs

-## Install nodejs on Windows with NVM
+## install nodejs on Windows with NVM

 -  go to https://github.com/coreybutler/nvm-windows
 -  there go to "Download Now" and download Windows-Exe and install it